Wurtzite/02May_Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - HIV, STIs, and Viral Hepatitis
-  - Infectious Disease
+  - Alcohol-related disparities
+  - People who inject drugs
+  - Sexual and gender minority health
+  - AI/ML tools and methods in Public Health
-  - Epidemiology
+  - Public Health Security
-  - Regression Analysis

 # Education to show in About widget
 education: